 Skills foundations – not just about BIM

 Some of the report’s findings particularly resonate with us at Opentree.
-Cabinet, for example, is not exactly “at the cutting edge” (document management systems have been around for years).
+Cabinet, for example, is not exactly “at the cutting edge” (document management software and systems have been around for years).
 However, for businesses that were previously reliant upon shared drives and email to manage documents and drawings, adopting Cabinet is transformative:

 - Time spent looking for documents is reduced.